 What they may not realize is that the Patriot Act often allows law enforcement to gather potential evidence without first obtaining a warrant.
 In some cases, authorities can even use the Patriot Act to justify a search of someone’s home or business without first obtaining a search warrant or providing any notice to the property owner.

 Furthermore, investigators aren’t restricted to using the Patriot Act in intelligence cases.
 In many instances, they’ve used the Act to possibly infringe on citizens’ rights in criminal cases.
-Below, the Dallas federal criminal defense lawyers at the Law Office of Broden & Mickelsen break down the Patriot Act and how it could affect your criminal case.
+Below, the Dallas federal criminal defense lawyers at the Broden & Mickelsen, LLP break down the Patriot Act and how it could affect your criminal case.

 The Patriot Act Explained